MasterMobo/tymex-internship-challenge/README.md

 ### Testing

-Tu run the test suite, navigate to the Testing tab in Xcode.
+To run the test suite, navigate to the Testing tab in Xcode.
 Then run the `CurrencyExchangeTests` suite.

 You can also navigate to the `CurrencyExchangeTests` target and pick individual test to run.